monsonite/NAND_TICK/README.md

 # NAND_TICK

 A 16-bit Serial CPU in NAND Logic

 NAND TICK is one of a family of experimental bit-serial CPUs, intended for home construction from common parts.

 It was designed as a follow-on to the earlier TICK, which was built from 74HCxx logic devices.

-It began with the idea, that if a "ficticious" 16-bit universal shift  register (Parallel to Serial, and Serial to latching patallel) was available in a 40 pin DIL package, then this would gratly reduce the complexity and inventrory required to build a 16-bit bit-serial machine.
+It began with the idea, that if a "ficticious" 16-bit universal shift  register (Parallel to Serial, and Serial to latching parallel) was available in a 40 pin DIL package, then this would gratly reduce the complexity and inventrory required to build a 16-bit bit-serial machine.

 Such a device was created using H.Neemann's "Digital" simulator (here on Github) entirely using NAND gates.
 This means tht such a device could be built using whichever logic is available, be it 74HCxx, discrete DTL, LED-DTL, or discrete CMOS.